botwiki/botwiki.org/content/resources/libraries-frameworks.md

 - [seatgeek/fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) -- fuzzy string matching in Python, read more on [chairnerd.seatgeek.com](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)
 - [Python script to filter possibly offensive text](https://github.com/molly/CyberPrefixer/blob/master/offensive.py) -- the source code for Molly's [@cyberprefixer](https://twitter.com/cyberprefixer) contains a script

+[Darius Kazemi's repos](https://github.com/dariusk?tab=repositories) are also worth checking out for an assorted collection of tools and libraries for node.js and Python.

 [Back to all resources.](/resources)